sharmagaurika/EcoNova/README.md

 # Hack-the-Galaxy

- 🌌 EcoNova/CarbonRace
+ 🌌 EcoNova
 The Galaxy’s Most Competitive Sustainability Tracker Product Specification · v1.0 · 2026

 # Overview
 ### "In the race to save the Galaxy, your footprint is your speed.
 The lighter you are, the faster you go."
-[project] transforms the abstract concept of a carbon footprint into a high-stakes, real-time competitive race.
+EcoNova transforms the abstract concept of a carbon footprint into a high-stakes, real-time competitive race.
 By blending Passive GPS Sensing, Gemini 2.0 AI Parsing, and social competition, we make sustainability measurable, personal, achievable, and fun!

 # Key Features
 Intelligent Estimation Engine